Code review rules: Problem list

 Error handler missing.
 A procedure has no error handler.
 Your program may crash if a run-time error occurs in this procedure.
 You can ignore this problem in procedures with less than or equal to x lines of code.
 Write x in the "Ignore when" textbox in Problem Options.
 Sub/Function and End Sub/Function lines are counted as code, making an empty procedure or property block have 2 lines.
 Leave the box empty if you don't wish to have a limit.
 NO_ERROR_HANDLER

-Delayed error handler.
+Delayed error handling.
 A procedure uses delayed error handling (On Error Resume Next, Try without Catch).
 Run-time errors are handled in the procedure(s) that call this one.
 This may be completely as you planned, or you may have forgotten to add an error handler (On Error Goto, or Catch in a Try..End Try block).
 You can ignore this problem in procedures with less than or equal to x lines of code.
 Write x in the "Ignore when" textbox in Problem Options.
 Sub and End Sub lines are counted as code, making an empty procedure or property block have 2 lines.
 Leave the box empty for no limit.
-DELAYED_ERROR_HANDLER
+DELAYED_ERROR_HANDLING

 Events not handled.
 An object variable is declared WithEvents.
 However, none of the events are handled.
 NO_EVENTS